ARETEedu/arete-market/README.md

 Recommended: download MAMP https://www.mamp.info/en/downloads/ and copy the contents of this folder into the htdocs/wordpress/ folder.

 Data: the file `local.sql` contains a snapshot of the database with the correct settings for the theme, plus the admin user 'admin' (password admin).

+## New users

+Have to be "authors" to upload content.